undefined

 • Parry Sound District

-Here are the steps to apply for the Northern Energy Advantage Program (NEAP) grant:
+How to apply to the Northern Energy Advantage Program (NEAP) program

 • Ensure your facility is located in Northern Ontario and meets the minimum energy consumption.